-- ii.
+- i.
+80% indigenous plant cover six years following planting for all rehabilitation zones excluding cut slopes; - ii.
 90% of the diversity of species planted remain in the planted areas six years following planting; - iii.
 The absence of any significant exotic weed infestations in all rehabilitation areas; and - iv.
 No livestock are present and mammalian pests are held to very low densities where the planting areas adjoin the PMA.

-3.114.6 Programme
+3.124.6 Programme